v5ma/selfawarenetworks/map.home.md

 Perceptron: Real Neurons & Glial Cell Networks vs The Perceptron & Deep Learning Neural Networks.

-# Choice & Medical Justice System
+# Human Choice, Animal Choice, Arficial Neurological Choice, & A Global Medical Justice System for All

 Medicine & Justice

-"Natural Selection of the Cosmos (not my topic, so do I want it to be in the intro no. if not then where?
+"Natural Selection of the Cosmos (not my topic, so do I want it to be in the intro no. if not then where?)

 Natural Selection of the Universe